ceejbot/community-and-you/community.md

 # [fit] I went to nodeconf 2013.

-^ This was my first nodeconf & tho I was on my 2nd node job by then,
+^ This was my first nodeconf & tho I was on my 2nd node job by then, I knew nobody.

 ---